 Who Should Read It?

-This paper is intended for software architects and developers who are planning or building system utilizing stream processing, fast batch processing, data processing microservices or distributed java.util.stream.
+This paper is intended for software architects and developers who are planning or building systems utilizing stream processing, fast batch processing, data processing microservices, or distributed java.util.stream.

 What’s In This White Paper?